 The generator is of the ventilated type, allowing a greater output than is practical with the non-ventilated type.
 The maximum output is controlled by a third brush and should be set at 22 amperes.
-This adjustment requires the use of an accurate ammeter and voltmeter and should be made by an Authorized Terraplane and Hudson Service Station.
+This adjustment requires the use of an accurate ammeter and voltmeter and should be made by an Authorized Hudson and Terraplane Service Station.

-A generator output regulator is mounted on the engine side of the body dash and reduces the output from 22 to 10 amperes when the battery is fully charged, reverting to the higher rate should the battery become partially discharged due to frequent starting or continuous use of lights, radio, etc. This regulation is permanently built into the regulator and no adjustment of this unit is necessary
+A generator output regulator is mounted on the engine side of the body dash and reduces the output from 22 to 10 amperes when the battery is fully charged, reverting to the higher rate should the battery become partially discharged due to frequent starting or continuous use of lights, radio, etc. This regulation is permanently built into the regulator and no adjustment of this unit is necessary.

-The generator field circuit fuse is contained in the knurled cup extending from the bottom of the regulator.
-If the generator fails to charge, check for a burnt-out fuse.
-Replacement should be made only with a $7\frac{1}{2}$ -ampere, 25-volt fuse.
+The generator field circuit fuse is contained in the knurled cup extending from the top of the regulator.
+If the generator fails to charge, check for a burnt- out fuse.
+Replacement should be made only with a 71⁄2-ampere, 25-volt fuse.

-A few drops of light oil should be supplied to cups (A), Figure 6, every 1,000 miles.
-Do not over-lubricate.
+A few drops of light oil should he supplied to cups (A), Figure 6, every 1,000 miles-do not over-lubricate.